grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

 - Remove BitLocker encryption from drive C as described in [this article](https://www.asus.com/au/support/faq/1047461/)

 Aside: This also has an advantage that I can perform a test later.
-In particular, I can try to mount drive C via a Linux live-USB and if it is successful/readable then it indicates that the Linux storage driver knows how to read the storage format (in my case, Intel Rapid Storage Technology).
+In particular, I can try to mount drive C via a live Linux USB and if it is successful/readable then it indicates that the Linux storage driver knows how to read the storage format (in my case, Intel Rapid Storage Technology).

-### 3.4 [Decision] Allow Windows to sleep?
+### 5.4 [Decision] Allow Windows to sleep?

 *For me, the answer is NO.*